yifange/ai-chatroom/README.md

 Frontend implemented in React and [MUI](https://mui.com/material-ui/).

 All the server interactions are implemented as [contexts](frontend/src/contexts).
 It is a thin network layer.
 All server errors will display as alerts in a [MUI snackbar](https://mui.com/material-ui/react-snackbar/).

+The UI is divided into the following views:
+- [MainView](frontend/src/components/MainView.tsx): The grid UI which contains everything.
+- [BotsView](frontend/src/components/BotsView.tsx): The bot list side bar.
+- [ChatHistoryView](frontend/src/components/ChatHistoryView.tsx): The chat history on the right side above the text input.
+- [ChatInputView](frontend/src/components/ChatInputView.tsx): The message input area and the "Send" button.
+- [TopBarView](frontend/src/components/TopBarView.tsx): The top bar, including the gear button and the options menu (Clear chat, download chat, stop bots).
+- [UserNameDialog](frontend/src/components/UserNameDialog): The dialog that pops up asking for user's name whenever a new chat is started.